hdlinhnguyen/MoE2-supplements-by-Linh-Nguyen/README.md

 Hello-Bonjour,

-This is the supplement files for my thesis.
+It is the supplement files for my thesis.

 This master thesis is one part that belongs to my internship at INRAE under supervision of [Prof. Vincent Martinet](https://sites.google.com/site/martinetvincent/home?authuser=0).

 In particular, this repo will show you all my code that is equivalent to some specific parts of my thesis.